 Over 1 billion people now use Instagram every month, spending an average of 30 minutes a day on the platform.
 Through 2020, Instagram saw 17% user growth across Western Europe.

 Consider that 64% of Instagram users are between 18 and 34 years old and with an engaged audience at this age; you can continue building your fitness studio brand for years to come.

 Although building an audience of loyal followers can bring long-term benefits to your brand, it’s no easy task.
-80% of accounts on Instagram follow a business, so why shouldn’t yours be one of them?
+More than 200 million Instagram users visit at least one business profile daily, so why shouldn’t yours be one of them?
 When it comes to your target audience, there’s definitely a strategy to ensure you’re maximizing your followers, reach, and engagement.

-3 Fitness Studios That Have Built an Engaged Community on Instagram
+3 Fitness Studios With a Loyal and Engaged Community on Instagram

 With thousands of followers, the examples below have, in their own unique ways, managed to build a cult-like following with a highly engaged audience.